Upsilon query syntax

 # Domain expires soon (potential abandonment)registration_metadata.expiration_date.days_until:<=90

-# Suspicious status codesregistration_metadata.status_code:*clientHold* ORregistration_metadata.status_code:*pendingDelete*Certificate Analysis
+# Suspicious status codesregistration_metadata.status_codes:*clientHold* ORregistration_metadata.status_codes:*pendingDelete*Certificate Analysis

 Section titled “Certificate Analysis”Analyze TLS certificate properties: